tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/Activities/06-Stu_Data_Relationships/README.md

-# Data Modeling
+# Data Relationships

-In this activity, you will design a database model.
+In this activity, you will implement a many-to-many relationship with the help of a junction table.

 ## Instructions